-Morpeth Museum, located at The Courthouse, is centrally located in Swan Street.
+Morpeth Museum is centrally located in Swan Street within the former Morpeth Courthouse.
 The State significant building was constructed in 1862 on land donated by Lt E Close – founder of Morpeth.

 The museum hosts a range of permanent exhibitions that tell the story of Morpeth including the railway, housing, working industries and families.
 These are supported by a suite of ever changing exhibitions that can focus on different themes of Morpeth and as new and interesting historical elements are discovered or restored.

 Exhibitions range from early and family history to specific industries as well as the modern perspective.